 Representing Netflix, Inc in Copyright Tribunal proceedings against Australasian Performing Right Association (ongoing)

-Successfully defending Kobalt Music in a copyright claim by Boomerang, APRA AMCOS and others in relation to the song Love Is In The Air (ongoing);
+Defending Kobalt Music in a copyright claim by Boomerang, APRA AMCOS and others in relation to the song Love Is In The Air;

 Representing Federal Government agency, Screen Australia in various appeals to the Administrative Appeals Tribunal (ongoing)

-Representing Universal Music Publishing in copyright litigation against Clive Palmer relating to his unauthorised use of Twisted Sister’s song We’re Not Gonna Take It (ongoing);
+Representing Universal Music Publishing in copyright litigation against Clive Palmer relating to his unauthorised use of Twisted Sister’s song We’re Not Gonna Take It;

-Advising the National Gallery of Australia in relation to multi-million dollar acquisitions, and successful foreign litigation in recovery from art fraud case in New York (ongoing).
+Advising the National Gallery of Australia in relation to multi-million dollar acquisitions, and successful foreign litigation in recovery from art fraud case in New York.

-Successfully defending national law firm Maurice Blackburn against claims by US State Street Global Advisors in relation to the Fearless Girl statue (lead lawyer Clare Young) (ongoing);
+Defending national law firm Maurice Blackburn against claims by US State Street Global Advisors in relation to the Fearless Girl statue including trade mark, copyright, interference with contractual relations issues (lead lawyer Clare Young);

-Regularly representing major book publishers in Federal Court litigation in relation to copyright, contract and other matters (ongoing);
+Representing major book publishers in Federal Court litigation in relation to copyright, contract and other matters;

 Representing Australian publishers in the Google Books class action (at that time the largest class action in US history);